 Applicants will be notified in early September regarding the results of the lottery drawing.

 The number of teams selected is dependent upon the number of teams MWD allows EMWD to sponsor.
-The Perris Union High School District team placed first for the EMWD teams and will be awarded an automatic spot, pending the submission of an approved application.

 A team shall consist of no more than 20 students.